benxage/threaded/README.md

 ### config ###

-`server/internal/config/config.go` simple parses a `.toml` file for dynamic configuration purposes.
+`server/internal/config/config.go` simply parses a `.toml` file for dynamic configuration purposes.
 Right now only a `Host` and a `Port` defined.

 ## Development ##